kaysalawu/azure-network-terraform/4-poc/sort/5-er-migration/README.md

   "remote-ip": "10.3.3.4"
 }
 ```
-The `hostname` and `local-ip` field belong to the server running the web application - in this case `Spoke3` virtual machine.
-The `remote-ip` field (as seen by the web server) is the IP address in the Private Link Service NAT subnets.
+The `Hostname` and `Local-IP` field belong to the server running the web application - in this case `Spoke3` virtual machine.
+The `Remote-IP` field (as seen by the web server) is the IP address in the Private Link Service NAT subnets.

 Repeat steps 1-4 for all other virtual machines.